Iowa commission rejects strict recreational lake standards

 #ReadLocal

+Mandelbaum noted the importance of the state's lakes, which receive nearly 12 million visitors annually and generate $1.2 billion in spending.

+"The proposed rules are designed to ... ensure that Iowa's lakes are safe for swimming for generations," Mandelbaum said.
+"They will prevent toxic algae blooms and reduce pollution."

-A state analysis found that 93 percent of the state's lakes would be declared impaired with the new standards.
+A state analysis found that 93 percent of the state's lakes would be declared impaired with the proposed standards.

-Josh Mandelbaum is an attorney for the Environmental Law & Policy Center.
-He says that percentage is troubling because many lakes are also a source of drinking water.
+That percentage is troubling because nearly 40 of the state's lakes and reservoirs are also a source of drinking water, Mandelbaum said.

+"We are not protecting our lakes, and keeping them safe for kids and families to be in the water," he said.

 Comments